Making an insurance claim is sometimes necessary to cover the costs of damages or injuries after an accident.

 - It makes your car insurance more expensive since you are paying to keep a discount.

-- It’s only available when you stick with the same insurer for a while.
+- It might only be available if you choose to stick with the same insurer for a while.

 Like the no-claims bonus itself, this feature encourages people to stick with the same insurer rather than shop around.